Never blow your own ad budget again.

 Connect the ad accounts

-Google Ads, Meta and TikTok in a click each, so she reads live spend and pacing from every client's account.
+Google Ads, Meta and TikTok in a click each, so she reads live spend and pacing from every account you run.

 Step 3